tywalch/electrodb/README.md

 ### Get Method
 Provide all Table Index composite attributes in an object to the `get` method.
 In the event no record is found, a value of `null` will be returned.

-> Note: As part of ElectroDB's roll out of 1.0.0, a breaking change was made to the `get` method.
+> _NOTE: As part of ElectroDB's roll out of 1.0.0, a breaking change was made to the `get` method.
 Prior to 1.0.0, the `get` method would return an empty object if a record was not found.
-This has been changed to now return a value of `null` in this case.
+This has been changed to now return a value of `null` in this case._

 ```javascript
 let results = await StoreLocations.get({